Salpingopharyngeus/cs120-kchua/notuber/README.md

 Part 2
-I managed to determine and mark the current locatin on the map.
+I managed to determine and mark the current location on the map, make requests from the API and populate the cars on the map.